 Diane adds that almost all these entrepreneurs have stepped away from their original careers – everything from selling Picassos to finance and logistics – to follow alternative passions, finding new and creative ways to fulfil their lives overseas.

-Before the launch of the store in Tanglin Mall, the brand owners met to learn the ethos of each brand, and to discover its story.
+Before the launch of the store in Tanglin Mall Singapore, the brand owners met to learn the ethos of each brand, and to discover its story.
 In this way, they heard how a 150-year-old printing press with Indian ink is being used to make stunning stationery, how beautiful vintage kimonos are being recrafted into unique clutches to help women in Cambodia, and how a perfect coffee body scrub became an award-winning product.

 A Raft of Otters is also big on giving back.
 For example, they sell cotton totes, with all profits donated to wildlife rescue centre ACRES (Animal Concerns Research and Education Society) here in Singapore.
 They’ll also be hosting charitable associations throughout the year, so stay tuned!